digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-49.md

 * Prepared the SECSpubs SVN to archive publications.
 Please add your papers to it!
 * Following an HUBCAP Experiment project delivering DT for Agriculture.
 There is a potential to apply our modelling tools there.

+#### Jim Woodcock
+* Continued working on my Isabelle course.
+* Met with Cambridge University Press to discuss new electronic journal: _Research Directions: Cyber-Physical Systems_.
+Afterwards, spent time devising a list of topics for the scope of the journal and names for the editorial board.
+* Finalised "Manifesto for Applicable Formal Methods" with Jaco van de Pol and Mario Gleirscher.
+* Finalised arrangements for the Applicable formal Methods Wrkshop on 25th november at the FM Symposium.

 #### Stakeholder 3
 * Discussion Point 1